Bridges Summer Program

 How to Apply

-Students interested in applying should submit a completed application packet to their local community college coordinator.
+Students interested in applying should submit an online application, and follow up with their local community college coordinator with any questions.

 A completed application packet consists of: